-For the year Ended October 31, 2023 and 2022 (Expressed in Canadian dollars)
+Period Ended January 31, 2024 and 2023 (Expressed in Canadian dollars)

 Leases

 At inception of a contract, the Company must assess whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset over a period of time in exchange for consideration.
 The Company must assess whether the contract involves the use of an identified asset, whether it has the right to obtain substantially all of the economic benefits from the use of the asset during the term of the contract and if it has the right to direct the use of the asset.
 As a lessee, the Company recognizes a right-of-use asset and a lease liability at the commencement date of the lease.